Cracker Barrel to return to its old logo after backlash

 "We thank our guests for sharing your voices and love for Cracker Barrel," the popular Southern-themed restaurant chain announced in a post to social media.
 "We said we would listen, and we have.
 Our new logo is going away and our 'Old Timer' will remain."

-Last week, it suddenly announced that it was changing its logo to remove the image of a man sitting in a chair leaning against a barrel, and replacing it with a logo that only featured the chain's name.
+Last week, the restaurant chain suddenly announced it was changing its logo to remove the image of a man sitting in a chair leaning against a barrel, and replacing it with a logo that only featured the chain's name.

 The Tennessee-based Cracker Barrel, which has more than 650 locations in 44 states, saw a Wall Street revolt of sorts, as it lost a staggering nearly $100 million in market value after releasing the new logo, which was part of an ongoing effort to update its image by adding new menu items and redecorating its stores.